chariotsolutions/phonegap-nfc/README.md

 [INSTALL.md](INSTALL.md) has **older** instructions for installing the nfc-plugin into your PhoneGap project.

 See the [doc](doc) directory for additional documentation.

-Note: BlackBerry 7 support is only available for Cordova 2.x.

 # NFC